 path depends on your host operating system).
 These folders contain the generated

 project and source files.
-For example,

 make -f tensorflow/lite/experimental/micro/tools/make/Makefile test